 Grenada, known as the ‘Spice Isle’, an exporter of cinnamon, cloves, ginger, coco, nutmeg, and fruit, is one of the most beautiful and lush islands in the West Indies.
 Unspoilt and exotic, Grenada’s Dramatic scenery, tropical rain forests, waterfalls and golden beaches will appeal to visitors from around the world.

 Grenada is a member of the United Nations, the British Commonwealth, Caricom and the Organisation of American States (OAS) among many other international organisations.
-Holders of the Grenada passport enjoy visa free travel to approximately 120 countries, including the U.K., and the countries of the Schengen area, China, Hong Kong, Singapore and most of South America.
+Holders of the Grenada passport enjoy visa free travel to approximately 143 countries (pre-covid19), including the U.K., and the countries of the Schengen area, China, Hong Kong, Singapore and most of South America.
 Grenada further enjoys an E2 investor treaty with the United States allowing for application of E2 visas for qualified citizens.Enquire Now

 Grenada is located northwest of Trinidad and Tobago, northeast of Venezuela, and southwest of Saint Vincent and the Grenadines.
 Located 12 degrees north of the equator, Grenada lies at the southernmost tip of the Windward Islands just outside the hurricane belt in the south eastern Caribbean Sea.

 The island’s population is 100,000.
 Roman Catholics account for 53% of the population with a further 33.2% Protestants and 13.8% Anglicans.

 English is the official language and by far the presinant language.
 French, Spanish and Italian can be heard from time to time.

 The climate in Grenada is tropical with average temperatures of around 28 °C year round.
 It is a sunny island enjoyable all months of the year, and with cooler breezy locations in the mountains.